 Immediate access to all on-demand material, including video demos and downloadable content

 6 weeks of live virtual Office Hours on Zoom, hosted by a certified trainer

-Lyz is the owner of Rover Rehab, a positive reinforcement dog training and behavior consulting company.
-We specialize in newly adopted dogs and helping fearful and reactive dogs build their confidence.
+Lyz is a multi-certified dog trainer and the owner of Rover Rehab Dog Training, a positive reinforcement training and behavior consulting company based in Boston, MA.
+Rover Rehab specializes in training newly adopted dogs and helping fearful and reactive dogs build their confidence, and offers a variety of in-person and virtual training options.
 Learn more about Lyz at RoverRehabDogTraining.com